 We first convert the individual indicator data to a common unit by normalizing each data point using the following formula:

-Using this formula results in a data series where the best-performing country has a score of 100 and the worst performing country has a score of zero.
+Using this formula results in a data series where the best-performing country has a score of 100 and the worst-performing country has a score of zero.

 A composite index for each country is then calculated by averaging all the normalized indicator values.
-No attempt was made to give explicit differential weights to indicators according to importance; we are implicitly giving equal weight to each indicator.
+No attempt is made to give explicit differential weights to indicators according to importance; we are implicitly giving equal weight to each indicator.
 This is the standard approach used by most organizations in the absence of any compelling reason to apply different weightings.

 We assign a grade level to the category performance using the following method: